 Lottie May Erwin was born about a year before Benton L. Wolfe and Marietta (Mary Etta) McGraw were married, but whatever the history of her birth and parentage, she was most certainly raised as the Wolfe’s daughter.

-Lottie and John Victor Koontz lived in several different houses in the Tarentum area, but by 1920, they were living in this house on 2nd Avenue.
+Lottie and John Victor Koontz lived in several different houses in the Tarentum area, but by 1920, they were living in this house.

 Their children (shown standing in front of the house) were Leonard, Hazel (my grandmother), John, Eva, and Victor.

-And so Second Avenue was our next destination in our exploration of Tarentum.
+And so this was our NEXT destination in our exploration of Tarentum.
 Once more, the house was easy to find, and I walked up and knocked on the door.
 Actually, I knocked on both doors, since it’s a duplex, but no one was home.

 When Eva Koontz married, she and her husband lived in one side of the duplex, and her parents lived in the other side.
 Albert and Eva Koontz Allen continued to live there long after her parents had passed away.